lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-2. Grab a reference to the FIFO first item which will remain in the FIFO until all inference requests for the vehicles found have been made.
+2. A reference to the FIFO first item is retrieved and the item will remain in the FIFO until all inference requests for the vehicles found have been made.
 This can take multiple passes through Stage #2 because of batch size and/or the number of requests that can be made simultaneously.

 ```cpp
 					// grab reference to first item in FIFO, but do not pop until done inferring all vehicles in it